jimzhang629/PsychoPyUniformityIllusion/README.md

 Data - The data is saved here as .log, .psydat, and .csv.
 Supposedly, .psydat is the best for data analysis. https://www.psychopy.org/general/dataOutputs.html#excelfile

-pupil_dilation_analysis.ipynb - Example code for how to get the pupil dilation data around each key press. requirements.txt - Required additional python packages needed
+pupil_dilation_analysis.ipynb - Example code for how to get the pupil dilation data around each key press.
+Note that you'll need Jupyter Notebook, DeepNote, Google Colab, or similar software to open this file.

+requirements.txt - Additional python dependencies needed.

 ## Required Packages And Installation